Spaces of tight contact structures in dimension 3: Eliashberg-Mishachev and Giroux Theorems.

-\begin{theorem} Fix any convex standard embedding of the sphere $e:\NS^2 \to (M^3,\xi)$ as base point.
-Then, for any $k\geq1$. \end{theorem} \begin{remark} It is worth it to mention that if $M$ is an irreducible $3$-fold the statement can be easily deduced from Theorems \ref{thm:SmaleConjecture} and Corollary \ref{coro:Contcontract}.
-Here is the argument: \begin{enumerate} \item The fibration has contractible fiber because of Theorem \ref{thm:SmaleConjecture}. \item The same holds in the contact category since the fiber of the fibration is also contractible because of Corollary \ref{coro:Contcontract}. \item The space $\Emb(\D^3,M)$ is homotopy equivalent to the oriented frame bundle $\Fr^*(M)$ and the space of Darboux balls $\CEmb((\D^3,\xi_\std),(M,\xi))$ to the space of contact framings $\CFr(M,\xi)$.
+\begin{theorem} Let $(M,\xi)$ be a tight contact $3$-manifold and $e:\NS^2\rightarrow (M,\xi)$ be a standard embedding.
+Then, for any $k\geq1$. \end{theorem} \begin{remark} It is worth it to mention that if $M$ is an irreducible $3$-fold (or, more generally, the sphere bounds a $3$-ball) the statement can be easily deduced from Theorems \ref{thm:SmaleConjecture} and Corollary \ref{coro:Contcontract}.
+Here is the argument: \begin{enumerate} \item The fibration has contractible fiber because of Theorem \ref{thm:SmaleConjecture}. \item The same holds in the contact category since the fiber of the fibration is also contractible because of Corollary \ref{coro:Contcontract}. \item The space $\Emb(\D^3,M)$ is homotopy equivalent to the oriented frame bundle $\Fr^+(M)$ and the space of Darboux balls $\CEmb((\D^3,\xi_\std),(M,\xi))$ to the space of contact framings $\CFr(M,\xi)$.
 See Subsection \ref{sub:balls}. \item Finally, for any $k\geq 1$. \end{enumerate} \end{remark}

 The proof in the general case is almost a word by word adaptation of Theorem \ref{thm:standardDisks}, that is the version for standard convex disks.
 As in the case of disks, a similar $C^0$--closedness statement holds for relative classes that are trivial.
 It also possible to deduce the same statements for any convex sphere in a tight contact $3$--fold.